jashasweejena/100_Days_of_ML_Code/log.md

 **Thoughts:** Today I was tired af too!
 Hope, I get over this soon.
 Besides, no pictures for today coz I didn't pen anything down today as everything was happening in code.
 I was watching sentdex's videos and following along.

 **Link to work:** https://github.com/jashasweejena/Starting-Machine-Learning/commit/9b533950a40ac10ffaba303198321dffb9f61bd7

+### Day 6: July 11, 2018

+  * 9:38PM IST - Completed Day 6

+**Today's Progress**: Nothing much!
+First I started with sentdex's videos of which I wasn't unable to understand a part.
+Then, I sat down to see 3b1b's neural network series' first video.

+**Thoughts:** Today I was tired af too coz college started.
+I haven't slept well since 3 days.
+I think, I should work with python, math and other stuffs from the basic level before I jump into ML.

+**Link to work:** None